-Is the date or timestamp of interest.
+Is the date or timestamp of interest, which must provide a full component date.

 Is the period whose starting or ending date you want to find.
 Can be one of the following:

 - DAY, returns the date that represents the input date (truncates the time portion, if there is one). - □ YEAR, returns the date of the first day of the year. - □ MONTH, returns the date of the first day of the month. - QUARTER, returns the date of the first day in the quarter. - UWEEK, returns the date that represents the first date of the given week.